 I have pleasant memories of that shoot.
 For one thing, it was shot in Marin County.
 In Sausalito!
 In a house overlooking the Bay.
 Do you see in that pic (click Sausalito) those houses up in the hills?
 The white house above the red roof, that’s where we shot.

 For another thing, Craft Services was fantastic.
 You could graze all day.

 And it was a friendly, clean shoot.
 Does anyone here who saw the flick remember what I was wearing before the guy in sunglasses stripped me naked, threw me into the hot tub and started chewing on my behind?
 That white blouse, that long black skirt, those pumps?
-That was my secretarial outfit, the one I wore a few months earlier when I worked for Rouben Mamoulian.
-Practically every freakin’ day, I was that poor (took Sunset bus to foot of Schuyler Road, got off, wearing sneakers climbed hill, at Mamoulian’s door removed sneakers, put on pumps which I carried in my handbag).
+That was my secretarial outfit, the one I wore a few months earlier in Beverly Hills when I worked for Rouben Mamoulian.
+Practically every day, I was that poor (took Sunset bus to foot of Schuyler Road, got off, wearing sneakers climbed hill, at Mamoulian’s door removed sneakers, put on pumps which I carried in my handbag).
 I remember I had one line which has since been coming back to me regularly, because whenever I run into an occasional fan, he (and it’s always a he) tends to quote it to me:

 Now, you have to be a real Saturday Night Live geek to recognize that line, and I’m not going to decipher it for you.
 But I suppose this showed people I could do voices, because I got a lot of work from this film, almost all of it involving fakey foreign-sounding accents.
 Like Fatima, woman of Borneo, in the softcore version of Sadie Thompson aka Rain by Somerset Maugham.
 I’m not kidding.